nikhilpandey02/Exploring-SOA-for-Performance-and-Scalability/Technical_Paper.md

 ## What is a Service?

-* A service is the most basic building block in SOA.
-It performs a specific task or business function.
+* A service is like a small worker in software that does one specific job.
-* Over time, software development has evolved from simple programs to complex architectures, and SOA is the latest approach focusing on services.
+* Over time, software has gotten more complicated.
+Instead of one big program,developers now build lots of smaller services that work together.
+This way ofbuilding software is called Service-Oriented Architecture, or SOA, and it focuses on connecting these small services to get bigger work done.

 ## When to use SOAP Services?